Fabio-Poli/CCT-Thesis-Project/README.md

-# Predicting European Index Market Trends through Economic Indicators: A Machine Learning Approach
+# Forecasting European Index Trends: A Comparative Study of Classical and Machine Learning Models
 Capstone Project

 **Project Overview**
-This repository houses the research project titled "Predicting European Index Market Trends through Economic Indicators: A Machine Learning Approach".
-The goal of this project is to explore and analyze the potential of machine learning (ML) models in forecasting stock market trends in Europe, using a range of economic indicators.
+This repository contains the capstone project titled "Forecasting European Index Trends: A Comparative Study of Classical and Machine Learning Models."
+The project aims to explore, develop, and compare both traditional time series models (such as ARIMA and AutoARIMA) and machine learning models (like LSTM) for forecasting stock market trends in Europe, using various economic indicators.

 **Research Objective**
-The primary objective is to evaluate the effectiveness of machine learning models in interpreting and predicting European stock market trends.
-This involves developing and comparing ML models against traditional linear models to understand the influence of economic indicators like interest rates, inflation, and bond yield data on stock market dynamics.
+The primary objective of this project is to evaluate the effectiveness of both traditional time series forecasting models and machine learning models in predicting trends in European stock indices.
+The study compares classical models (ARIMA, AutoARIMA) with deep learning techniques (LSTM) to assess the impact of key economic indicators like interest rates, inflation, and bond yields on stock market movements.

 **Repository Structure**
-Data Collection: Scripts and datasets used for collecting financial and economic data.
+Data Collection: Contains scripts and datasets used to collect historical stock market and economic indicator data (such as interest rates, inflation, and bond yields).
-Data Preprocessing: Code for data cleaning, normalization, and preparation for ML modeling.
+Data Preprocessing: Code for data cleaning, normalization, feature engineering, and preparing the data for the models.
-Model Development: ML models including neural networks and  Hyperparameter Optimization, along with their training and validation scripts.
+Model Development________
+ARIMA and AutoARIMA Models: Classical time series models used for univariate forecasting.
+LSTM Model: A machine learning-based neural network for multivariate forecasting using sequential data.
+Model Tuning and Hyperparameter Optimization: Code for model optimization to improve performance.
-Analysis: Jupyter notebooks or scripts used for data analysis and result interpretation.
+Analysis: Jupyter notebooks and Python scripts containing model evaluations, comparison of results, and interpretations.
-Visualizations: Graphs, charts, and other visual representations of data and results.
+Visualizations: Graphs and charts showcasing stock market forecasts, model performance comparisons, and insights into how different economic factors influence stock trends.
-Documentation: Detailed documentation of methodologies, data sources, and model configurations.
+Documentation: Detailed documentation covering the methodology, data sources, model configurations, and analysis.

 **Research Methodology**
-The project follows a structured approach:
+The project employs the following structured approach:

-Literature Review: Comprehensive review of existing methods and studies on stock market prediction.
+Literature Review: A thorough review of the existing methodologies for stock market prediction using both classical and machine learning techniques.
-Data Collection and Preprocessing: Gathering and refining financial and economic data.
+Data Collection and Preprocessing: Historical data on stock indices and relevant economic indicators are gathered and processed to ensure clean, normalized datasets.
-Model Development: Constructing and training machine learning models.
-Analysis and Interpretation: Analyzing model outputs and interpreting results in the context of the European stock market.
+Model Development________
+ARIMA: Auto-regressive Integrated Moving Average, a traditional time series forecasting method.
+AutoARIMA: An automated version of ARIMA that selects optimal model parameters.
+LSTM: Long Short-Term Memory Networks, a deep learning model that captures long-term dependencies in sequential data.
+Analysis and Interpretation: The results from the ARIMA, AutoARIMA, and LSTM models are compared in terms of forecast accuracy (RMSE, MAPE, R²).
+Model outputs are analyzed to identify trends and interpret the influence of different economic indicators.
-Documentation and Reporting: Compiling findings, discussions, and conclusions.
+Documentation and Reporting: Comprehensive documentation of methods, results, and conclusions.

 **Ethical Considerations**
 Ethical and responsible data handling is a cornerstone of this project.
 All data sources are acknowledged, personal data is anonymized, and privacy regulations are strictly followed.